Patricio0022/RustConnect/README.md

-Simple project in Rust to accept tcp/ip connections, read messages and send responses.
+Simple project in Rust to accept tcp/ip connections by stream read messages and send responses, creates new thread for each new connection client.